Vital that situation doesn’t escalate: India on General Soleimani’s killing

 The deputy chief of Iraq's powerful Hashed al-Shaabi paramilitary force and some local Iran-backed militias were also killed in the strike.

 In its statement, the External Affairs Ministry said, "The increase in tension has alarmed the world.
-Peace, stability and security in this region is of utmost importance to India."
+Peace, stability and security in this region are of utmost importance to India."

 Iran never won a war, but never lost a negotiation: Donald Trump